If you are a friendly, patient, dependable person and like helping others, come join our team!

 Tutors make a huge difference in students’ lives by guiding their path towards success.
 Learning Commons tutors provide academic assistance, empower students in learning how to learn, and help students successfully navigate college and their coursework.

 Prospective tutors in any subject area are encouraged to apply, though we primarily hire Math, Science, and Writing.
 Tutors must have received a grade of A or B in subject(s) applying to tutor.
-We hire both peer and professional tutors for up to 24 hours per week.
+We hire both peer and professional tutors for up to 20 hours per week.
+(Tutors wishing to work 20-24 hours per week must contribute to the Arizona State Retirement System.)
 All tutors are required to engage in ongoing training that meets the standards set by the College Reading and Learning Association, an international organization of learning-assistance professionals.
 CRLA certifies programs to in turn train and certify tutors.

 - Learning Commons Part-Time Application